fabioscagliola/my-websites-dock/README.md

-# My Websites' Dock
+# My Websites Dock

-*Anchoring my websites in a container*
+Anchoring my websites in a container

 ## Overview

 I use Docker to host all my static websites in one nginx container.

 I wrote [this Terraform configuration file](main.tf) to create a VM on Azure, where the container is hosted.

+I have recently migrated my dock to Hetzner and there I have not yet terraformed the virtual machine.

 I manually installed Docker on the VM, then I wrote [this Ansible playbook](my-websites-dock.yml) to build and deploy the container to the VM.